-Please print this and carry with you on Gometra.
+Please print this if possible and carry with you on Gometra.

 Medical Emergency - Grid Ref : nm357407; 56deg 29’07’ N, 6 deg 16’ 52” W. MAP.